 On this page, you will find information regarding the most important safety aspects you will need to be familiar with when doing basic Chemistry work.

-Before starting lab work, you will need to get acquainted with all the safety aspects of the lab space you using and of the lab procedures/chemicals you will be working with.
+You will need to get acquainted with all the safety aspects of the lab space you will be using and the lab procedures/chemicals you will be working with.
 To get you started carefully review the material presented here.
-The Chemical Safety page on this website (see the side navigation menu) has further helpful information regarding specific chemical safety topics.
+You will also have to attend a series of training sessions.

 - If you are doing chemistry within a regular academic course, you will receive a lab space safety training session by your lab instructor on the first day of lab.

 - If you are doing chemistry under Special Studies, Honors, or SURF you will have to attend a a mandatory General Lab Safety seminar presented by Dr. Margaret Rakas, our Lab Safety & Compliance Director, here at the Clark Science Center.
-You will receive a general email at the beginning of the semester with the date/time (usually less than an hour’s worth) of the next available set of seminars.
+You will receive a general email at the beginning of the semester with the date/time (usually less than an hour’s worth) for the next available seminar.
 This seminar is on top of the lab space safety training session given by your research supervisor.

 You may not do any work inside a lab space until you have received safety training